marklister/product-collections/README.md

 #### Column Lookup

-You can lookup a column by constructing a Map
+You can also lookup a column by constructing a Map

 ```scala
 scala> val lookupColumn= (Seq("Company","Rating","FwdPE") zip data.productIterator.toSeq).toMap